Generic Name: clonidine (KLON-i-deen)

 Brand Name: Catapres-TTS

-Clonidine patches is used for:
+Clonidine patches are used for:

 Treating high blood pressure.
 It may be used alone or with other medicines.
 It may also be used for other conditions as determined by your doctor.